measure-sh/measure/self-host/clickhouse/README.md

 ## Notes

-- migrations are stored in the `dbmate.schema_migrations` table
+- migrations are stored in the `default.schema_migrations` table
 - it is safe to rename a migration file before or after applying the migration

 ## Migration Guidelines